NVIDIA/numba-cuda/docs/source/user/cuda_ffi.rst

 - The device function implementation in a foreign language (e.g. CUDA C).
 - A declaration of the device function in Python.
-- A kernel that links with and calls the foreign function.
+- A kernel that calls the foreign function.

 .. _device-function-abi: